dovahcrow/gowebQQ/README.md

-gowebqq
+gowebqq (deprecated)
 =========

+**There's no longer any interest from the author in QQ protocol.**

 webqq API for Golang

-把webqq的协议简单的包装了一下.

-第二版重构中

-欢迎讨论doomsplayer@gmail.com
+Simple wrapper of webqq protocol.